-- Provide initial SEND support through Quality First Teaching. - Are aware of the school's procedures for SEND. - Recognise that central to the work of every teacher is the cycle of planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the students in their classes. - Ensure Student Profiles are considered in lesson planning. - Engage in collaborative planning with the additional adult in the classroom. - Devise strategies and identifying appropriate differentiated methods of access to the curriculum. - Monitor progress of students with SEND against agreed targets and objectives. - Raise individual concerns to the SENCo in order to support early identification of SEND.
+- Provide initial SEND support through Quality First Teaching. - Are aware of the school's procedures for SEND. - Recognise that central to the work of every teacher is the cycle of planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the students in their classes. - Ensure one-page profiles are considered in lesson planning. - Engage in collaborative planning with the additional adult in the classroom.

+- Devise strategies and identifying appropriate differentiated methods of accessing the curriculum. - Monitor progress of students with SEND against agreed targets and objectives. - Raise individual concerns to the SEND team to support early identification.